div1085/kickstarter-analysis/README.md

 - The target goal of the campaigns contributed in success or failure of the campaigns

 ## Analysis and Challenges
+From the Kickstarter data, the campaigns with similar sub catergory as to play "Fever" were selected to be analyzed.
+Further, outcomes based on launch date and campaign goal size were analyzed.

 ### Analysis of Outcomes Based on Launch Date
+In the theater category total of 1369 campaigns were launched, out of those 61% or 839 campaigns were successful.
+Most of the campaigns were lauched during the months of May to August(please refer to linechart below)

+/assets/images/Resources/Theater_Outcomes_vs_Launch.png

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered